AdminTurnedDevOps/100DaysOfContainersAndOrchestration/README.md

 The reason for this project is to help you dive deep into all of the different avenues you can take to run containers.

 ## How?
+100 Days Of Containers and Orchestration will be from both a theoretical perspective and a hands-on perspective.

+The truth is that you cannot have one without the other.

+You can't implement a solution if you don't understand it or know the "why" behind it.

+An example of this is...

+Kubernetes is the latest and greatest right now and you want to learn it, but why?
+Why do you need to learn it in today's cloud-native world?

+Or beter yet, why does your organization need to use Kubernetes?
+Do they actually need Kubernetes?
+Is there another solution that gives you the same result as Kubernetes in an easier fashion?

+As you're going through 100 Days Of Containers and Orchestration, yes, you'll learn the technical pieces and see/use the code... but you'll learn something even better.

+The "why" and the "how" that'll help you in implementing a solution like containers and orchestration platforms.

 ## The App
 100 Days Of Containers And Orchestration will be a lot of theory and hands-on components for deploying containers and orchestration, but to deploy a container, you need an app.